aleppard/argus/README.md

 # Argus Private Search Proxy

 Argus is a privacy focused web search engine proxy that tries to minimise reliance on external search engines such as Bing and Google.
 Its purpose is to maximise the number of queries that can be performed locally, and for those queries that cannot be performed locally to maximise the number that can be performed directly on the websites that can supply answers to those queries.
 The remaining queries are passed to DuckDuckGo.
+Note that queries that are forwarded to DuckDuckGo are no more private than those run directly on the website.

 ![Screenshot!](/screenshot.jpg)

 ## Features

+Currently Argus only supports a very limited set of queries:

+### Bang Queries

-Currently the only feature Argus supports is implementing a subset of [DuckDuckGo's bang commands](https://duckduckgo.com/bang) to route queries directly to the desired website, e.g. typing the following:
+Argus supports a subset of [DuckDuckGo's bang commands](https://duckduckgo.com/bang) to route queries directly to the desired website, e.g. typing the following:

     !a wuthering heights